Bradford and District Iyengar Yoga

 12. Power of decision

-Any matter not provided for in this constitution, or any question over the interpretation of it shall be dealt with by the Institute Committee whose decision shall be final and where there is conflict between any of the rules the key rule will take priority.
+Any matter not provided for in this constitution, or any question over the interpretation of it shall be dealt with by the Group Committee whose decision shall be final and where there is conflict between any of the rules the key rule will take priority.

-Any disposable assets remaining upon dissolution of this institute after outstanding liabilities have been cleared shall be given or transferred to any other body with similar aims and objectives or any charity as the committee shall think fit.
+Any disposable assets remaining upon dissolution of this group after outstanding liabilities have been cleared shall be given or transferred to any other body with similar aims and objectives or any charity as the committee shall think fit.

 Copyright BDIYI 2018 – All Rights Reserved